sto3014/LRPureRAW/README.md

 Remarks:
-* Under macOS, in the last step you can even use the DxO Export functionallity.
+* Under macOS you can even use the DxO Export functionality (step 9.1).
 You have to use the ```Add``` import option in Lightroom, because the photos are already where they should.
 Under Windows this does not work.
-If you do so, the new Folder _DxO_ is created in teh folder section of the library module.
+  If you would use the DxO Export functionality, a new Folder _DxO_ would be created in the folder section of the library module.
 * For creating symbolik links, we use the tool [Junction](https://docs.microsoft.com/en-us/sysinternals/downloads/junction) from Sysinternals/Microsoft.
 Therefore, when you do the first export a dialog-box with a license agreement pops up, and you must agree:
   ![Junction EULA](img/junction-eula.png)